TDL Monitor Studio 4, restoration

 But do you realize that it takes a whole day of work and a lot of different software?

-VA2011 is not bad there are many functions but only one author has limits and after a while his creature gets out of hand, that's why the best open-source software is managed by a community, maybe only 5 users but each specializing in a task (program complexity grows until it exceeds the capability of the programmer who must maintain it; the 7th Murphy's computers law).
+VA2011 is not bad, VA2021 is better, there are many functions but only one author has limits and after a while his creature gets out of hand, that's why the best open-source software is managed by a community, maybe only 5 users but each specializing in a task (program complexity grows until it exceeds the capability of the programmer who must maintain it; the 7th Murphy's computers law).

 However after 2 days a good result is obtained, see below.